-My wife and I were driving to church this morning, when there he was: a little brown teddy bear with a red bow lying face down on the shoulder of the interstate.
-Both of us agreed there must be a story behind this seemingly lost friend, one that involves a heartbroken little person.
+My wife and I were driving to church one Sunday morning, when there he was: a big brown teddy bear—lying face up on the shoulder of the interstate.
+Both of us agreed there must be a story behind this seemingly lost friend, one that involved a heartbroken little person.

-Isn’t it interesting how we develop emotional attachments to objects like stuffed animals?
+It’s interesting how we develop emotional attachments to objects like stuffed animals.
 Somehow, they generate security and help us self-soothe.

-Until I was about 4 years old, my “teddy bear” was a small crocheted blanket the family aptly named, “Nasty.”
-I’m told (I don’t remember any of this), I refused to let go of Nasty long enough for him to be washed.
-And when my mother occasionally did coax my little comforter from my grasp–for a much needed bath–I stood in the utility room and cried the WHOLE time.
+Until I was 4 years old, my “teddy bear” was a small crocheted blanket our family aptly named, “Nasty.”
+I’m told I refused to let go of Nasty long enough for him to be washed (hence the name).
+And when my mother DID coax my little comforter from my grasp, I stood in the laundry room and cried the whole time.

 I still have Nasty.
 He is safe in a trunk with several other family heirlooms.
-Yet other adult appropriate security blankets have taken his place.
-A special co-worker, a much loved family member or mentor, or even a favorite chair, I’m sure you can relate.
+Yet other adult security blankets have taken his place, a special co-worker, a much loved family member or friend, or even a favorite chair.
+Can you relate?

-Psalm 34:18 says that God is CLOSE to the broken hearted; He doesn’t keep driving when our Teddy Bears go out the window.
-He also helps those who are crushed in spirit; He sent an angel to comfort Jesus when he collapsed at the cusp of His own crucifixion (Luke 22:40-46).
+God draws NEAR to the broken hearted; He doesn’t keep driving when our teddy bears go out the window.
+The Lord HELPS those who are crushed in spirit; He sent an angel to comfort Jesus when he collapsed at the cusp of His own crucifixion (Luke 22:40-46).

-And He will do the same for you and me.
+And He will comfort you and me.
 Guaranteed.

-Check out the very next verse of Psalm 34!
+Check out the very next verse Psalm 34:19!